JoleneMel/HealthBotApp/README.md

-1.) connect bootstrap properly to work with git pages
+1.) connect bootstrap properly to work with git pages (DONE)